giannilmbd/dynare/doc/manual/source/the-model-file.rst

 Once the forecast scenario if fully described, the forecast is computed with the command ``det_cond_forecast``:

-.. matcomm:: DSERIES = det_cond_forecast (HANDLE[, DSERIES [, DATES]]);
+.. matcomm:: DSERIES = det_cond_forecast (HANDLE, DSERIES, DATES);

     Computes the forecast or the conditional forecast using an extended path method for the given forecast scenario (first argument).
+The first argument is a handle to the forecast scenario as created by `init_plan` and associated commands.
-The past values of the endogenous and exogenous variables provided with a dseries class (see :ref:`dseries class members <dseries-members>`) can be indicated in the second argument.
-By default, the past values of the variables are equal to their steady-state values.
-The initial date of the forecast can be provided in the third argument.
-By default, the forecast will start at the first date indicated in the ``init_plan`` command.
+    The second argument contains the past values of the endogenous and the path of exogenous variables, in a dseries object (see :ref:`dseries class members <dseries-members>`).
+The third argument is the date range of the forecast, typically the range used when creating the scenario handle.
     This function returns a dataset containing the historical and forecast values for the endogenous and exogenous variables.